Sunderland pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Sunderland tomorrow?

-On 26 June 2026, pollen conditions in Sunderland will be similar to today, with cypress at low levels, grass at medium levels
+On 17 July 2026, pollen conditions in Sunderland will be different from today, with cypress at low levels and grass continuing to decline

 Is pollen expected to decrease in Sunderland this week?